 In spring 2021 Elenger will bring a brand new LNG bunker vessel to the Gulf of Finland area to serve environmentally friendly vessels.

 We are ready to provide our services to all companies in the region.

-The new LNG bunker vessel is being built by the Dutch shipyard Damen Group and will be delivered early 2021.
+The new LNG bunker vessel is being built by the Dutch shipyard Damen Group and will be delivered Q1 2021.